flourishingkitchen.com

 Juliette | Flourishing Kitchen

-A creamy, easy-to-make lemon turmeric hummus recipe with sprouted chickpeas, lemon, cumin, tahini and garlic.
-Makes a delicious dip or spread to enjoy at any time of the day.
+A tasty, wholesome and easy-to-make sprouted hummus made with fresh chickpea sprouts, lemon, cumin, tahini and garlic.
+This raw hummus makes a deliciously smooth, creamy dip or spread for you to enjoy any time of the day.

 Leave a review